Download a PDF of Presentations by Category

 This presentation highlights specific, but under-used and often lesser-known apps, sites, and helpful tools for our family history research.
 Get enlightened on free sites, screen capture apps, photo tools, cloud storage, and generally fascinating new things! **Companion study guide available.

-Online Sites VERSUS Software On Your Own Computer
+Online Sites VERSUS Software on Your Own Computer

 Even though many people now keep their family history research exclusively on online sites (like Ancestry.com) because it’s super convenient, there are dangers and drawbacks to this.
 Laura will examine the pros and cons and show you how to get the best of both an online tree AND software that lives on your own computer!